-Recommendation 8: Monitor population health status, contaminant load and causes of mortality whether this pressure changes over time.
+Recommendation 8: Monitor population health status, contaminant load and cause of mortality

+Rationale: Annual sampling of stranded and bycaught harbour porpoises will help to determine if the population is exposed to pressures from bycatch, diseases, food depletion, parasite load, high level of contaminants and pollution, physical effects of noise, etc. and whether this pressure changes over time.
 Although it is difficult to include mitigation of diseases and pollutants on harbour porpoises in management schemes, the regular necropsies of dead porpoises will provide invaluable knowledge on the general health of the population, and how and which contaminants has an effect.
 Understanding the age structure and the health status of bycaught animals will also enhance the understanding of causes of bycatch risk.